porfyalum/poems/en/ode_to_the_void_i_lost.md

 To stars seen from a crooked tent.
 To the wall across my old balcony.
 To an old yellow brick building in an old square.
-To desserts, to seas, to hills, to places I have  forgotten where they were.
+To deserts, to seas, to hills, to places I have  forgotten where they were.
 Behind me screams of light, discordant joy, halls of life.
 And I always at night, outside, alone.
 My home in my ears; Its warmth to guide me back to were I belong.